 Optical Fiber Transmission Media: The Physical Layer of High-Speed Networks

-Optical fiber is the backbone of modern high-speed communication, transmitting data as light pulses through ultra-thin glass or silica fibers.
-Unlike traditional copper cables, fiber optics offer immunity to electromagnetic interference (EMI), higher bandwidth, and longer transmission distances, making them essential for internet backbones, data centers, and enterprise networks.
+Optical fiber is the foundation of high-speed networks, enabling data transmission as light pulses through thin glass or silica fibers.
+Unlike copper cables, fiber optics provide immunity to electromagnetic interference (EMI), higher bandwidth, and longer transmission distances, making them critical for internet backbones, data centers, and enterprise networks.

 How Optical Fiber Works